What's Happening at the Lurie Institute

 Strategies for Supporting Parents with Disabilities: when there is Child Protection Involvement

-The webinar will provide an overview of ableism and discrimination within child protection and provide parents with strategies for addressing these injustices.
-Presenters are Dr. Elizabeth Lightfoot, Distinguished Professor of Social Policy and Director of the Arizona State University School of Social Work, and Dr. Kara Ayers, Associate Professor at Cincinnati Children's Hospital.
+This webinar provides an overview of ableism and discrimination within child protection and provide parents with strategies for addressing these injustices.
+Presented by Dr. Elizabeth Lightfoot, Distinguished Professor of Social Policy and Director of the Arizona State University School of Social Work, and Dr. Kara Ayers, Associate Professor at Cincinnati Children's Hospital.

 Introducing an interactive dashboard to learn more about people with disabilities